Same-Day Payday Loans Up to $1,000

 Fee disclosureShows total repayment amount before you signFees revealed only after application

-APR displayStates APR clearly per TILAAPR absent or in fine print only
+APR displayStates APR clearly per TILAAPR absent or buried in fine print

 Rollover policyWritten policy on extensionsAutomatic rollover built into standard terms

-Collection limitsFollows CFPB two-attempt ruleUnlimited collection attempts in contract
+Collection limitsFollows CFPB two-attempt ruleUnlimited collection attempts written into the contract

 ReviewsConsistent positive ratings on independent review platformsRecurring complaints about unauthorized withdrawals